 Static break point are generally user-independent.
 On setting this breakpoint , every use who executes the program encounters the breakpoint.
 This is used when several developers are working in the same program, and all wants to the program to interrupt at the same place during execution.

-Dynamic break point is user-specific.
+A dynamic breakpoint is user-specific.
 If we want to interrupt a program when we execute and while others are running, we use dynamic break-point.
-Dynamic breakpoints are more flexible than static breakpoint , they can be removed or deactivated during runtime.
+Dynamic breakpoints are more flexible than static breakpoints, they can be removed or deactivated during runtime.

 - When a dynamic breakpoint is used?